Kiddie Tax: How to Minimize a Child's Income Tax

 The kiddie tax rates have undergone recent changes.

-This is due to the Tax Cuts and Jobs Act (TCJA) which was passed in December 2017.
+The Tax Cuts and Jobs Act (TCJA) which was passed in December 2017.

 Before the recent tax law changes, the kiddie tax charged children tax on unearned income above a certain level at the tax rates their guardians paid on their tax returns.